blueperf/demo-vt-issues/README.md

 How to demonstrate virtual threads performance issues

-# Reproducing the virtual threads issues using the AcmeAir-authservice application in Open Liberty
+# Reproducing virtual threads performance issues using the AcmeAir-authservice application in Open Liberty

 ## Hardware and operating system configurations